amphp/websocket-server/README.md

 composer require amphp/websocket-server
 ```

-> Currently this library is undergoing a RC phase on a push to 2.0!
-Please check out the 2.0 RC and let us know if you have any feedback.

 ## Documentation

 The documentation for this library is currently a work in progress.
-Pull Requests to improve the documentation are always welcome!
+Pull requests to improve the documentation are
+always welcome!

 ## Requirements